Damien Kurek: Political staffer

 He also worked for MP Kevin Sorenson and in various roles at the Saskatchewan Legislative Assembly.
 Before he was nominated as the Conservative candidate himself in Battle River—Crowfoot, Kurek worked for Sorenson's constituency office in Camrose, Alberta.

 Member of Parliament

 Kurek was elected to Parliament in the 2019 general election.
 Kurek has served as the Conservative shadow minister of Canadian heritage.

 On May 2, 2025, Kurek announced he would resign his seat and step down as an MP to trigger the 2025 Battle River—Crowfoot federal by-election, which party leader Pierre Poilievre contested and won due to his defeat in Carleton in the 2025 general election.
 Kurek said he intends to run again in the riding in the next general election.
 Per the Elections Act, Kurek was able to resign 30 days after the election result was officially published in the Canada Gazette, which occurred on May 15, 2025.

 On June 17, 2025, Kurek officially resigned his seat in the House of Commons.
+In December 2025, the Conservative national council bypassed the nomination process, and he was acclaimed as the party candidate for Battle River—Crowfoot for the upcoming election.